Banff in September: Weather, Fall Tips & Things to Do

 Unlike Larch Valley, you won’t spend as much time walking through the larch forest but the larches adorning the valley below shouldn’t be missed!

 For those seeking a more challenging adventure and breathtaking views, continuing on to Wenkchemna Pass is highly rewarding.
 As you ascend from Eiffel Lake, the trail becomes steeper and more rugged, leading you to the pass, which offers panoramic vistas of the Valley of the Ten Peaks below.
-During larch season, the pass offers distance views of these golden larches in all directions.
+During larch season, the pass offers distance views of golden larches in all directions.

 The view from Wenkchemna Pass hike.